 In and of itself, frequent urination isn’t harmful.
 But it can be embarrassing and annoying, especially if that gotta-go feeling is keeping you from activities you enjoy such as taking long trips or hiking.

 And if you wake up a lot to pee during the night, disturbed sleep has been linked to health conditions including diabetes, heart disease and dementia.

 Not a normal part of aging

-Many older adults assume that peeing all the time is a normal part of aging, but that’s not the case, says Elizabeth Braxton, a urogynecologist with Novant Health Pelvic Health Center in Greensboro, N.C.
+Many older adults assume that peeing all the time is a normal part of aging, but that’s not the case, says Elizabeth Braxton, a urogynecologist with Novant Health Pelvic Health Center in Greensboro, North Carolina.

 Frequent urination can be a sign of a more serious condition, such as diabetes, a urinary tract infection, interstitial cystitis or an enlarged prostate.
 It can also be a side effect of some medications, particularly diuretics.
 Sometimes simply changing how and when you take your medications can make a big difference, Braxton says.

 Even if there is no underlying condition causing your pee problem, that doesn’t mean you have to live with it.
 Taking the following steps can help reduce your need to go all the time.